-Hakim (2023) noted while students generally provided a positive evaluation of university-wide courses, their support within discipline-specific departments was varied.
-While 98% responded more positively when asked about the universitywide mandatory course in the university overall, some were less positive about it specific disciplinary from their perspectives.
+Hakim (2023) noted while students generally provided a positive evaluation of university-wide courses, their support within discipline-specific departments was varied. responded While 98% more positively when asked about the universitywide mandatory course in the university overall, some were less positive about it from their specific disciplinary perspectives.
 The statement "I feel that [the] African studies course should be something that all individuals should learn [in order] to maintain peace and stability in the society" was made by another student.
 Students believe that making African Studies a required course helps in dispelling biases, stereotypes, and misconceptions about Africa and women.
 Additionally, it encourages the study of African culture and history from a variety of disciplinary perspectives.
 Finally, it helps in the development of the African people worldwide by incorporating African and gender perspectives into academic disciplines.